 Bank of America Merrill Lynch (BAML) as underwriter on a $250 million senior secured note offering issued by a Delaware statutory trust under Regulation S and Rule 144A for the benefit of Energoatom, a state-owned nuclear energy company and the largest electricity producer in Ukraine; the notes benefitted from OPIC political risk insurance and a sovereign guaranty from the government of Ukraine, which resulted in the cost of borrowing being lower than available to the government of Ukraine

-Public and private companies in internal investigations concerning alleged FCPA export control and sanctions violations; helped design post-investigation compliance programs
+Public and private companies in internal investigations concerning alleged Foreign Corrupt Practices Act export control, sanctions, and antiboycott violations; helped design post-investigation compliance programs

-US and foreign clients on clearance of transactions with CFIUS under the Exon-Florio Amendment to the Defense Production Act
+US and foreign clients on clearance of transactions with CFIUS under the Defense Production Act

 Boston Impact Initiative Fund in the formation and $20 million note offering of Boston Impact Investment Fund II LLC, a community-centered, integrated capital fund that will double down on Boston Impact Initiative’s mission of building a sustainable, inclusive and equitable economy for communities of color

-On a pro bono basis, Jewish Vocational Service (JVS) on the third pay for success (PFS) contract in Massachusetts—the first PFS project in the United States to focus exclusively on workforce development
+Jewish Vocational Service on the third pay for success (PFS) contract in Massachusetts—the first PFS project in the United States to focus exclusively on workforce development

-On a pro bono basis, Habitat for Humanity International in the creation of the MicroBuild Fund, which won an OPIC Access to Finance Award and the Financial Times Innovative Lawyers Award for Social Responsibility in 2016
+Habitat for Humanity International in the creation of the $100 million MicroBuild Fund, which won an OPIC Access to Finance Award and the Financial Times Innovative Lawyers Award for Social Responsibility in 2016

 University of Michigan Law School, 1983, Juris Doctor